There are three ways to shut down your PC – you can turn the PC off completely, you can make it sleep or you can hibernate the PC.

 If you change your mind, swipe up or drag the lock screen up with your mouse to go back to what you were doing on your PC.

-This uses very little power, your PC starts up faster, and you’re instantly back to where you left off.
-You don’t have to worry that you'll lose your work because of your battery draining because Windows automatically saves all your work and turns off the PC if the battery is too low.
-Use sleep when you’re going to be away from your PC for just a little while – like when you’re taking a coffee break.
+This uses very little power, your PC starts up faster and you're instantly back to where you were before.
+You don't have to worry that you'll lose your work because of your battery draining because Windows automatically saves all your work and turns off the PC if the battery is too low.
+Use sleep when you're going to be away from your PC for just a little while – like when you're taking a coffee break.

 For a lot of PCs (especially laptops and tablets), your PC goes to sleep when you close your lid or press the power button.
 Here's how to check if this is what happens and to change it if it doesn't.